roots/trellis/README.md

 ### Mail

-Outgoing mail is handled by sSMTP.
+sSMTP handles outgoing mail.
 For the `development` environment, emails are sent to MailHog, where you can inspect them.
 To access MailHog interface, go to `http://yourdevelopmentdomain.dev:8025`.
 For `staging` and `production`, configure credentials in `group_vars/all`.
 See the [Mail wiki](https://github.com/roots/trellis/wiki/Mail).

 ## SSL